jm130/dmogdocs/docs/source/user/connecting.rst

 Configure MobaXTerm for DMOG
 ----------------------------

+MobaXTerm is an SSH/SCP/SFTP client available for Windows.
+As it has SCP/SFTP functionality built-in it simplifies copying files to/from DMOG.

+It is available from here: `MobaXTerm <https://mobaxterm.mobatek.net/download.html>`_

 Create a Work folder on the left by right-clicking User Sessions and selecting new folder:

 .. image:: connecting/mobaxterm1.png